ulthiel/Magma-UT/Readme.md

 Matrix(RationalField(), 4, 4, [ 1, 0, 0, 0, 0, 1, 0, 0, 0, 0, 1, 1, 0, 0, 0, -1 ]) >
 ```

-But where Magma-UT can help is the management, i.e. the storing and retrieving, of such "string-objects".
+Magma-UT helps with the management, i.e. the storing and retrieving, of such "string-objects".
 Let's create an empty database via

 ```
 > CreateDatabase("Test-DB");